EricKMY/posd2020f_TA/README.md

   │
   └── Rectangle(id:4)
 ```
-* `getShapeById()`: Should throw std::string "Only compound shape can get shape!" when the input shape is not iterable.
-* `getShapeById()`: Should throw std::string "Expected get shape but shape not found" when no shape found with the given id.

-* `filterShape()`: Return the shapes under the input shape tree sturctur that match the given filter.
-* `filterShape()`: Should throw std::string "Only compound shape can filter shape!" when the input shape is not iterable.

-7. Implement following class in `utility.h` and the corresponding unit test in `ut_utility.h`.
+7. Implement following funtion and class in `utility.h` and the corresponding unit test in `ut_utility.h`.
 ```
+template <class Filter>
+std::deque<Shape*> filterShape(Shape *shape, Filter filter) {
+    // access the shape with iterator pattern.
+    // Return the shapes under the input shape tree sturctur that match the given filter.
+    // Should throw std::string "Only compound shape can filter shape!" when the input shape is not iterable.
+}

 class AreaFilter {
     AreaFilter(double upperBound, double lowerBound) {}
 };